Who we are

 CALIA began as we saw there was no charity support for people affected by BPD in the UK.
 The mental health charities do a wonderful job in providing support to anyone with mental health issues, but there was no specific support.
 NHS support is underfunded and woefully inadequate.

-Living with a personality disorder is very serious, and often challenging, and poses a definite threat to our wellbeing and safety, relationships, employment and there is no specific support for that.
+Living with borderline personality disorder is serious, distressing and often challenging, and poses a definite threat to our wellbeing and safety, relationships, employment.

-Suicide is a particular risk in BPD, with up to one in 10 people with BPD committing suicide.
+Suicide is a particular risk in BPD, with up to 10% of people diagnosed with BPD dying by suicide.
 (National Institute for Clinical Excellence)

-Launched in 2020 as a non-profit, our aim is to provide information and support to anyone living with BPD/EUPD and their families.
-We hope to do this by:
+We launched in late 2020 as a non-profit organisation, and our aim is to provide information and support to anyone living with BPD/EUPD and their families.
+We aim to do this by: